takeshape/penny/README.md

 ## Deploying to production

-1. Replace all public placeholder assets
+When deploying this project to production, be sure to replace all public placeholder assets.
-2. Update `robots.txt`

 ### Known limitations